 The aim of KidZania is to encourage children to learn about the enjoyment and empowerment that can come with working hard, accepting responsibility and doing a job done well.
-The looks of dedication and concentration on the children taking part is testament to its success.
+The look of dedication and concentration on the children taking part is a testament to its success.

 Although parents and guardians are not permitted amongst the working children they can watch through windows, or from the city streets, their children baking real pizzas, putting out real fires or nursing to health incredibly realistic newborn baby dolls.

 Another particularly realistic aspect of KidZania is the level of sponsorship that is evident around the city, with most pavilions bearing the name of some major corporation or another.
 This has clearly been done in order to fund such a large undertaking, and it is no different than seeing Mickey’s face and merchandise all over the various Disney enterprises, but whether or not you are happy to expose your child to such a high level of branding is something to consider when taking them to KidZania.